-It seems that the tourist potential of our rivers is underutilised even in Belgrade and Novi Sad.
+It seems that the tourism potential of our rivers is underutilised even in Belgrade and Novi Sad.
 Why do we “flee” from the rivers and don’t offer attractive projects for holidays on the water?

 -The Palić, Bor, Silver and Vlasin lakes, then the Bela Crkva lakes, Lake Uvac and other smaller ones are recording steady growth in visitors.
 Advances are being made in the quality of offers, transport infrastructure and tourist facilities.
-There are also rivers – the Drina with its regattas and the Ibar, Lim and Nišava for rafting, the Danube with its overall tourist offer, as well as the River Sava… On the rivers we organise cruises, canyoning etc.
+There are also rivers – the Drina with its regattas and the Ibar, Lim and Nišava for rafting, the Danube with its overall tourist offer, as well as the River Sava… On the rivers, we organise cruises, canyoning etc.

 Distributing vouchers increases the number of domestic tourists who holiday in Serbia, and we are now launching the summer campaign under the slogan “See Serbia”.